oVirt/ovirt-site/source/feature/guest-reboot.html.md

 *   Add VM action for reboot (subject to power-down policy)
 *   Add VM action for forced-reboot (precise name open to discussion)
-*   Add vm attribute for power-down policy
+*   Add VM attribute for power-down policy
-*   Add vm attribute for graceful power-down delay
+*   Add VM attribute for graceful power-down delay

 ##### Backend

 At the engine level we can differentiate between VMs that the user considers "important" and should not be forcibly terminated if the guest OS doesn't gracefully power down after given timeout and VMs which the users expects to be rebooted by any means necessary.
 This power-down policy should be specified as `vm_static` attribute and would by applied on both the shutown and the reboot action.
+If the user would wish for the "harder" behavior he can edit the policy for given VM or just pick the appropriate action from the context menu.

 ##### VDSM

-Alter the API of shutdown.
+Alter the API of `shutdown`.
 Add two optional boolean parameters: `force` and `reboot` where `reboot` differentiates between shutdown/reboot and `force` allows us to specify whether to forcibly destroy/reset VM after all the graceful methods of shutdown/reboot have failed (guest-agent, acpi).

 ##### Guest Agent